zoherr/xacos/README.md

-# 📦 Xacos CLI
+# 🚀 Xacos OS 2.0

-**Backend scaffolding CLI -  for Node.js**
+**Next-Generation Backend Development Platform for Node.js**

-Xacos is a powerful CLI tool that helps you scaffold production-ready Node.js backend projects with Express.js, following industry best practices and professional folder structures.
+Xacos OS is a powerful CLI tool that helps you build production-ready Node.js backend projects with Express.js, following industry best practices.

+## 🎯 What is Xacos?

+Xacos helps you:
+- **Scaffold** professional backend projects
+- **Generate** modules, controllers, services automatically
+- **Manage** events and pipelines
+- **Deploy** with infrastructure as code
+- **Monitor** your applications

 ## 🚀 Installation